zverolen/vocab-srpski/README.md

 ## Other ideas

-1. Moving phrases to a headless CMS.
-2. Personalisation of the experience of a particular user: history, progress, etc.
+1. Personalisation of the experience of a particular user: history, progress, etc.
-3. Autocheck of typed-in phrases and announcement of phrases in Serbian.
+2. Autocheck of typed-in phrases and announcement of phrases in Serbian.
 Maybe even checking the spoken phrases 🫢.
-4. Deeper personalisation: user can add their own phrases for themselves and suggest phrases for the app.
+3. Deeper personalisation: user can add their own phrases for themselves and suggest phrases for the app.

 ## Me